Function available in CINEMA 4D Broadcast, Studio

 - Plain Effector: Constantly outputs the maximum of 100%, i.e., all values defined in the Parameter tab will be assigned directly to each Clone.

 - Special Effectors that, for example, use a spline or other animated object, etc. to carry out some sort of action.
-These Effectors are:
+These Effectors are, for example:

 - Inheritance Effector: Assumes the position or animation of a reference object.